orlando-chavez-unosquare/bowling_game_express/readme.md

 ```shell
 npm run test:coverage
 ```
-It will output a report on the terminal and a HTML file located in `.coverage/lcov-report/index.html`
+It will output a report on the terminal and a HTML file located in `.coverage/lcov-report/index.html`.

+## Debug with VS Code
+There are 2 configurations in `.vscode/launch.json`: *Debug* and *Attach*.
+This allow us to add breakepoints in the code.

+- __Debug__: Will run nodemon in watch mode and attach the debugger.
+No more acctions needed.

+- __Attach__: Requires that you run `npm start` in the terminal.
+Then it will attach the debugger to that process.

 ## Production Build
 - To build for productions, execute the command: